ajaquith/securitymetrics-aws/readme.md

 ## Docker

-Note: this property in daemon.json can't be set at the moment.
+Note: this property in `daemon.json` can't be set at the moment.

         "userland-proxy": false

+Note that these properties are not set in `daemon.json`, but will be, after ECS is verified as working:

+        "icc": false,
+        "no-new-privileges": true,
+        "userns-remap": "dremap"

 # Installing Prerequisites